veerdosi/textlinkextractor/README.md

-# textlinkextractor
+# Text and Link extractor from Image

-Text and Link extractor from Image
+Extract any text and link from an uploaded image using pytesseract